Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.universal/Documentation~/renderer-features/custom-rendering-pass-workflow-in-urp.md

 Use the `ScriptableRenderPass` to create the code for a custom render pass.

-Refer to [Write a Scriptable Render Pass](write-a-scriptable-render-pass.md) for more information.
+Refer to [Perform a full screen blit in Single Pass Instanced rendering in XR](how-to-fullscreen-blit-in-xr-spi.md) for an example.

 ## <a name="inject-pass"></a>Inject the custom render pass using the RenderPipelineManager API